 While label reading is very useful, it’s also pretty tedious and time-consuming!
 For this reason, I took it upon myself to make a list of erythritol-free, filler-free, IBS-friendly monk fruit extracts which you can check out below.

 100% monk fruit extract products

-Monk fruit extract powders can be used in baking: 1/8 cup of 100% monk fruit extract powder to replace 1 cup of granulated table sugar.
+When baking, you can use 1/8 cup of 100% monk fruit extract powder to replace 1 cup of granulated table sugar.

-They can also be used to sweeten coffee or tea in small amounts: 1/8 teaspoon of 100% monk fruit extract powder to replace 1 teaspoon of table sugar.
+You can also sweeten coffee or tea with 1/8 teaspoon of 100% monk fruit extract powder (to replace 1 teaspoon of table sugar).

 - It’s Just – 100% Monkfruit Extract Powder*

 - TEAki Hut Organic Monk Fruit Extract Powder*

 - NOW Foods, Certified Organic Monk Fruit Extract Powder*

 - NatriSweet Organic Monk Fruit Extract*

 Monk fruit drops are great for adding a touch of sweetness to your cup of coffee or tea, without the blood sugar rollercoaster!
 One drop goes a long way.